Skip to main content

 What Is the Link between Metabolic Health and Cognition?

-The brain’s connection to is absolute.
+The brain’s connection to metabolic health is absolute.
 Insulin resistance, a condition where the body’s cells do not respond efficiently to insulin, is a primary driver of systemic inflammation and is strongly linked to cognitive decline.
 In fact, Alzheimer’s disease is sometimes referred to as “Type 3 diabetes” due to the profound insulin dysregulation observed in the brains of affected individuals.

-Hormonal changes during and can exacerbate insulin resistance.
+Hormonal changes during menopause and andropause can exacerbate insulin resistance.
 Estrogen, for example, helps maintain insulin sensitivity.
 As its levels decline, many women find it harder to manage their blood sugar and body composition.
 Testosterone plays a similar role in men.

 Hormonal interventions that restore estrogen and testosterone to optimal levels can improve insulin sensitivity, reduce visceral fat, and lower systemic inflammation.
 This metabolic recalibration is a powerful mechanism through which hormone therapy can support long-term brain health, protecting the brain from the damaging effects of chronic high blood sugar and inflammation.